 Please pause here for a moment and try to absorb that…

 Although if you figure out how to do that, let me know, because I learned this statistic over a year ago and still cannot wrap my mind around it.
 Author, Jean Twenge in a new book called “Generations“, came up with a horrifying analogy, saying “Imagine if nine airline flights filled with 10 to 24-year-olds crashed every single year, killing everyone on board.”
 All planes would be grounded.
 No one would fly until we resolved the issue.
 Now add the fact that more children are taking SSRI’s like Zoloft and stimulants like Adderall than ever before.
 Even more children experience generalized anxiety as early as Kindergarten without formal diagnosis.
 The numbers are so great that mental health teams have been created in public schools at all age levels across the country to deal with the influx of troubled children and they are overwhelmed.
-Parents should be, too.
+Parents may be, too.

 Here’s the thing, we know what’s going on.
 Ask any parent and they’ll tell you what happened.
 “Social Media” they’ll say.
 “Smart phones” are the reason.
 There was a time when these were not widely accepted ideas.
 In fact, not long ago, many parents existed in a state of denial, perpetuated by their own relationships with these devices and platforms.
 Thankfully that is no longer the case.
 Author and human advocate, Jon Haidt and his colleagues have written eye-opening, compelling, data-driven articles and books about this.
 In a short article, “Do the Kids Think They are Alright?”, Haidt references surveys and studies, which show most of Generation Z acknowledges the downsides of technology and admit they use their cell phones too much.
 Indeed, where there is smoke, there is fire.
 Perhaps this new consensus will lead to a groundswell.
 If so, that signals an opportunity to do something about this complex issue.